garrandall/popular-music-data/tracks/too-drunk-buckcherry.md

 Young and dumb and full of cum
 With a sugar loaded candy cane

 I can’t eat, can’t sleep and I'm bored as fuck
 And the girl I want just walked away
 She just found out I'm too drunk to fuck
 Looks like I'm not getting laid

 Yeah!
-No, too drunk to fuck you, ooh!
+No, too drunk to fuck you, oh
 I'm too drunk to fuck you, somebody, help me!
 Lord have mercy, somebody help me I can't fucking breathe I'm too drunk to fuck!